 - Information on the policy landscape regulating production and trade of tropical soft commodities and its implications on downstream companies’

-- Production, prices and trade value drivers of tropical soft commodities at the regional level across different scenarios
+- Production, prices and value drivers of tropical soft commodities at the regional level across different scenarios

 - A risk analysis framework and metrics to understand and assess transition risk related to deforestation driven by production of tropical soft commodities